 1. This recipe makes about 1 cup of icing, enough to decorate a dozen cookies.

 2. Using aquafaba.
 You'll get about ½ cup of liquid from a can, so refrigerate the leftovers - this will last about 1 week in a jar.
 Or freeze for several months.
-This recipe - which makes about 1 cup of icing - only needs 4 tablespoon of aquafaba.
+This recipe only needs 4 tablespoon of aquafaba.

 3. Using corn syrup.
 If you'd prefer to use corn syrup, just reduce the amount.
 Use only 3 tablespoon of corn syrup, while aquafaba calls for 4 tbsp.